 We use your information:

-- to analyse the information we collect from you in order that we can examine trends and patterns in the information and improve our products and services;
+- to analyse the information we collect from you in order to examine trends and patterns in the information and improve our website content and navigation;

 - to ensure that content from our Website is presented in the most effective manner for you and your device;

-- to contact you, if you have explicitly accepted for us to do so, in order to send you updates on FinTech Scotland which may be of interest to you;
+- to contact you for direct marketing purposes, if you have explicitly accepted for us to do so, in order to send you updates on FinTech Scotland which may be of interest to you;

 - to contact you for your views on our products and services;